 - Wall dog or partner dog

 Speaking of gravity, doing ‘downward dog’ against the wall offers a way to practice the pose with minimal weight on the hands.
-This can also be done as a partner pose, which adds an element of pulling and counterbalance (two yogis hold hands, step back until the bring torsos more or less parallel to the floor with hips above knees and ankles.
-To counterbalance, each yogi gently leans back, holding their partner’s hands firmly.
+This can also be done as a partner pose, which adds an element of pulling and counterbalance (two yogis hold hands, step back until the torsos are more or less parallel to the floor with hips above knees and ankles.
+To counterbalance, each yogi gently leans back, holding their partner’s hands firmly).
 This adds some decompression to the spine and arms that is the opposite of the weight that is born on these areas in traditional downward dog.
 In the “Yoga Pretzels” deck, there’s a variation of this called Rooftops – in this one, the torsos are not parallel to the ground.

 I hope these ideas have sparked your inspiration to try different forms of downward dog with your yogis!
 Please feel free to use your own imagination to modify or add to what I’ve shared here.
 Channel your inner downward dog!